distantorigin/miriani-next/docs/adding_sounds.md

 You only need to do this ONCE, the first time you start working with the soundpack.

-**Important:** Before you start adding sounds each session, you should update your local copy to get the latest changes from other maintainers.
-See the [Keeping Your Copy Up to Date](#keeping-your-copy-up-to-date) section for details on when and how to do this.
+**Important:** Before you start adding sounds each session, run `update.bat` to get the latest changes from other maintainers.
+This ensures you're working with the most recent version of the soundpack.
+See the [Keeping Your Copy Up to Date](#keeping-your-copy-up-to-date) section for details.

 ---